jonathdls/Naval_Architect-Marine_Analysis/README.md

 ### 1) Incorrect Froude scaling
 Model testing is a vital part of verifying the performance of a floating structure.
-Reults in model scale are converted to full scale under the assumption that the Froude number in both model and full scale is the same.
+Results in are converted from model to full scale under the assumption that the Froude number in both scales is identical (i.e. Froude scaling).

 The complied python file for task 1 contains the following function: